 – Potting soil

 The seed starter potting soil is important.
 You want good light soil.
-Special seed starting mix or soil that is very fine and sterilized, might be important for some seeds that are very small and hard to start.
-For most vegetables, we simply use a potting soil mix.
+Special seed starting mix or soil that is very fine and sterilized might be important for some seeds that are very small.
+For most vegetables, it is not needed.

 You can find all of these ingredients in a garden center or Home Depot.
 Read more about the DIY container soil here.
 This is our favorite soil to use, it is not as high in peat moss as ProMix, and much higher in natural compost.
 Lately, though it has been harder to find natural bug-free compost.